Russia takes over presidency of UN Security Council on 1 April

 Quote: "Russia assumes the rotating presidency of the Security Council for the month of April," the message reads.

-Russia assumes the rotating presidency of the Security Council for the month of April.
+Russia assumes the rotating presidency of the Security Council for the month of April.— United Nations (@UN) April 1, 2023

 Follow @RussiaUN for updates. https://t.co/HY9A9l8bCM pic.twitter.com/absWJ9rXcq